 ‘On Monday last the ancient Corporation of this Borough held their annual dinner at the Lamb Inn […] The Wells band was in attendance, and delighted the company during the evening’s festivity with a number of popular airs, played with exquisite taste’.
 This quote from a local newspaper of July 1839 begins Susan Elizabeth Caola’s new book, ‘ A HISTORY OF WELLS CITY BAND, 1839 – 2019’.

 For three years, Mendip-based author and publisher, Sue Caola, has been researching and writing her book, and Wells City Band is excited to announce its launch.
 Sue has already produced a number of successful local history books, including ‘Hunstrete: Truth and Legend’.
-Illustrated throughout with numerous archive photographs, her latest book will be ready to buy for Christmas this year.
+Illustrated throughout with numerous archive photographs, her latest book was complete and published in late 2019.

 The book tells a truly engaging story of the enthusiasm, commitment and resilience of local musicians.
 Along the way, there are mishaps recorded – some rather unfortunate, some very comical!

-A foreword by Wells City Band’s patron, Paul Denegri, who is Head of Music Performance at Wells Cathedral School, recognises the central place of local brass bands in our national musical life; an afterword by a current band member brings the story right up to date with news of the Band’s activities in 2019, and beyond.
+A foreword by Wells City Band’s patron and current Musical Director, Paul Denegri, recognises the central place of local brass bands in our national musical life; an afterword by a current band member brings the story right up to date with news of the Band’s activities in 2019, and beyond.

-Wells City Band’s history book went on sale at our Christmas Concert in Wells Town Hall which took place at 7:30 p.m. on Saturday 14th December 2019.
-We are planning further launch events to take place during 2020, details of which will soon be available from this website.
+Wells City Band’s history book first went on sale at our Christmas Concert in Wells Town Hall which took place at 7:30 p.m. on Saturday 14th December 2019.

 Copies of our history book are now available as follows: